 We intend to continually develop and launch new products designed to meet market demand and the needs of our participants.
 The CERC issued the CERC ESCerts Regulations in 2016 and we have received the consent of the CERC to commence trading of ESCerts on our Exchange.
-We have commenced the trading of ESCerts on our Exchange on September 26, 2017.
-In addition, we are attempting to develop products for trading in renewable energy contracts.
+We expect to commence the trading of ESCerts on our Exchange upon availability of infrastructure, in the first half of the financial year 2018.
+In addition, we are in the process of developing products for trading in renewable energy contracts, for example the 'green day-ahead market', on our Exchange, consistent with the Government's focus on renewable energy.
+This product is currently pending for CERC approval.
 Further, we intend to work on developing capacity markets and longer duration contracts, including futures and options, in electricity contracts and other electricity products.
 As the Indian power industry is heavily regulated and all electricity products that may be traded over our Exchange require approval from the CERC, we intend to continue to engage with the CERC, other relevant Government authorities and industry participants to develop electricity products that respond to our participants needs and also meet the regulatory requirements.